 For this feature when performing the “Set” or “Query” operation the Feature Number and Configuration Number in the Feature.Rq and Feature.St messages shall be used below.

 If Enhanced Memory is supported the Active Personality Profile shall be used for PersIndex.
 If Enhanced Memory is not supported PersIndex shall be set to Vehicle.

+No Longer Supported via feature based message protocol